Deep linear networks

 2025-08-08 — 2025-08-09

 I want a theory that predicts which features deep nets learn, when they learn them, and why.
-But neural nets are messy and hard to analyse, so we need to find some way of simplifying them for analysis which still recovers the properties we care about.
+But neural nets are messy and hard to analyse, so we need a way to simplify them for analysis that still recovers the properties we care about.

-Deep linear networks (DLNs) are one attempt at that: the models that keep depth, nonconvexity, and hierarchical representation formation while remaining analytically tractable.
-In principle, they let me connect data geometry (singular values/vectors) to gradient-flow trajectories: which modes win first, how layers align, and why low-rank, semantic structure emerges.
+Deep linear networks (DLNs) are one attempt: models that keep depth, nonconvexity, and hierarchical representation formation while remaining analytically tractable.
+In principle, they let me connect data geometry (singular values/vectors) to gradient-flow trajectories: which modes win first, how layers align, and why low-rank semantic structure emerges.

-I haven’t been terribly convinced that they are that plausible models for things I care about—they are just linear functions written a weird way, right?
+I haven’t been terribly convinced that they’re plausible models for the things I care about — they’re just linear functions written a weird way, right?
 But what about mixtures of linear functions?
-Gated neural networks (Li and Sompolinsky 2022; A. Saxe, Sodhani, and Lewallen 2022) are a weird type of mixture over a weird type of linear model that juuuuuuust about approximates a ReLU activation function if you treat it right.
-I just saw Devon Jarvis present the work Jarvis et al. (2024) which pushes this quite a long way as model for a kind of multi-modal network, so I am now more receptive to the idea that these things could actually be useful
+Gated neural networks (Li and Sompolinsky 2022; A. Saxe, Sodhani, and Lewallen 2022) are a weird type of mixture over a weird type of linear model that just about approximates a ReLU activation if we treat it right.
+I just saw Devon Jarvis present the work Jarvis et al. (2024), which pushes this quite a long way as a model for a kind of multi-modal network, so I’m now more receptive to the idea that these things could actually be useful

 A dot-point curriculum that gets me from deep linear networks to their gated (and ReLU-equivalent) extensions.